yash251/substreams/docs/new/references/graph-node/local-development.md

 ## Local Development of Subgraphs with Graph Node

 The Graph Node is the software that indexers run to index subgraphs.
-When developing a subgraph (or Substreams-powered subgrpah), it is very convenient to test the subgraph deployment locally.
+When developing a subgraph (or Substreams-powered subgraph), it is very convenient to test the subgraph deployment locally.
 This can be achieved by running the Graph Node software and all its dependencies in a local Docker environment.

-Clone the [Substreams Development Environment GitHub respository](https://github.com/streamingfast/substreams-dev-environment), which contains the necessary shell scripts to run a local Graph Node in your computer.
+Clone the [Substreams Development Environment GitHub repository](https://github.com/streamingfast/substreams-dev-environment), which contains the necessary shell scripts to run a local Graph Node in your computer.

 ### Requirements